Crypt212/obsidian-vault/Notes/Software Engineering/Tools/Docker.md

 ### Images

-- Images are blueprints for to create [[Containers]], images store the container's operating system, the runtime environment, the base code, dependencies and more, all that is set as layers in the specified order.
+- Images are blueprints for to create Containers, images store the container's operating system, the runtime environment, the base code, dependencies and more, all that is set as layers in the specified order.
 - It has layers

 ### Containers